-Become an entrepreneur with the UTS Hatchery
+Become an entrepreneur with UTS Startups

-Russell Sandstrom, a UTS Science PhD candidate, graduated from the UTS Hatchery program.
+Russell Sandstrom, a UTS Science PhD candidate, graduated from the UTS Startups program.
 In a period of eight weeks, Russell collaborated with students from a range of disciplines including DAB and FEIT to develop a communication program aimed at assisting deaf people in Australia.

 The students chose this idea because of the huge communication discrepancy between deaf and non-deaf people, and Russell and his team wanted to minimise that type of miscommunication in society.

 “People often don’t know how to deal with a deaf person,” he said.
 “Most people think ‘well surely I could just write notes back and forth’ but some deaf people don’t learn English at all because Auslan is a completely different language,” he said.

 Russell found that coming from a science background was extremely beneficial and that his technical skills allowed him to work more effectively with the rest of the team.

 I found that each of us were able to bring a different skill or experience to the table that helped us work as a better team overall

 Travel the world and make an impact with the New Colombo Plan